202218031/DM_Project_3/README.md

 # **Data**:

 We created three files:
-1. ICC Rankings: We scraped the ICC rankings of teams participating in world cup from Espncricinfo
+1. ICC Rankings: We scraped the ICC rankings of teams participating in world cup from Espncricinfo.
-2. Fixtures: We scarped the entire schedule of ICC world cup from Cricbuzz.
+2. Fixtures: We scraped the entire schedule of ICC world cup from Cricbuzz.
 3. ODI results: We collected the data of ODI matches from 2015 to 2023 using Espncricinfo query page.